LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus.md

 ### Effort

-Since this is a four-credit class, students will need to devote at least 12 hours per week to the class.
+Since this is a four-credit class, students will need to devote at approximately 12 hours per week to the class.

 - 4 hours for class participation.
 - 2 hours for reading (lecture notes and tutorials).